pudeIko/piva/docs/source/installation.rst

         (piva-env) % python -m piva.tests.dataloaders_test

-      Which will print to the command line list of correctly loaded files.
+      Which will print to the terminal list of correctly loaded files.

     - DataViewers can be tested with::